geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Next we have Viz.
 And the FastGem.
 For the Viz.

 ##### **Qazalin** [[00:26:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=1596)]
 Viz has some quality of life improvements.
 There is a kernel scoreboard that you can see at the first graph.
 It's basically all the kernels in one place with all the counters.
 It's been really useful.
-I'm just...
-Mostly...
-Mostly...
+I'm just..
+Mostly..
+Mostly..
 Spending time with hip kittens.
 And benchmarking those stuff against our code.

 ##### **Nimlgen** [[00:27:02](https://www.youtube.com/watch?v=_mJIF112c5k&t=1622)]
 And also, like, Viz right now starts fast.
 We're complaining about the LM.c speed that's fast now.
 Yeah.
-What did the gem work?
+What did the GEMM work?

 ##### **Qazalin** [[00:27:19](https://www.youtube.com/watch?v=_mJIF112c5k&t=1639)]
-The gem...
+The GEMM..
 Isn't correct.
 Yeah.

 ##### **Wozeparrot** [[00:27:24](https://www.youtube.com/watch?v=_mJIF112c5k&t=1644)]
 That's what I experienced.
-Because I've tried adding their gem into our repo too.
+Because I've tried adding their GEMM into our repo too.
 And I could just not get it to get correct answers.

 ##### **Geohot** [[00:27:34](https://www.youtube.com/watch?v=_mJIF112c5k&t=1654)]
 So, yeah.
 I mean, I tried it in their repo and it gave wrong answer.
 I had to comment out a few of their, like, their, like, work specialization stuff.
 And, like, eventually I got it to work.
 But I think that their thing is not correct.
 And it just happened to work with whatever version of the repo.

 ##### **Nimlgen** [[00:27:51](https://www.youtube.com/watch?v=_mJIF112c5k&t=1671)]
 I didn't have a copy of the version of the compiler that they had.
-Another interesting...
+Another interesting..

 ##### **Geohot** [[00:28:00](https://www.youtube.com/watch?v=_mJIF112c5k&t=1680)]
 So, you could also look at the Mojo kernel.
 The Mojo kernel gets about a pay-to-flop.
 And seems reliable.

 ##### **Nimlgen** [[00:28:08](https://www.youtube.com/watch?v=_mJIF112c5k&t=1688)]
 I'm not sure what they're doing.
-But...
+But..
 Sure.
 Yeah.

 ##### **Qazalin** [[00:28:17](https://www.youtube.com/watch?v=_mJIF112c5k&t=1697)]
 I think that that would be my approach.
 Like, find a fast kernel that I can read.
 Not in raw assembly, something I can read and then profile it.